-- a. the approved Sections 1 and 2 of Part 2 of the AGAR; and - b. the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
-Please note that we have pre-completed it with the following suggested dates: Monday 14 June Friday 23 July 2021.
-(The latest possible dates that comply with the statutory requirements are Thursday 1 July Wednesday 11 August 2021); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights) - d.
+- a) the approved Sections 1 and 2 of Form 2 of the AGAR; and - b) the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
+Please note that we have pre-completed it with the following suggested dates: Tuesday 3 June - Monday 14 July 2025.
+(The latest possible dates that comply with the statutory requirements are Tuesday 1 July - Monday 11 August 2025); and - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+Where the authority has answered 'No' to any assertions on Section 1, as stated on the face of Section 1 of the AGAR, a sufficiently detailed explanation of the reasons must be published with the AGAR on the authority's website.